 You probably know that you have the right to maternity leave and maternity pay or allowance.
 But, you also have the right to paid time off to go to antenatal classes.

-Your company must make sure that you have the right amount of time off for antenatal classes or if you’re ill, they must pay you maternity pay and assess health and safety risks.
+Your company must make sure that you have the right amount of time off for antenatal classes.
+Or if you’re ill, they must pay you maternity pay and assess health and safety risks.

 Your boss must assess the risks to you at work from long working hours, standing for lengthy periods or carrying and lifting heavy objects.
 Your company needs to take appropriate action to ensure that you and your baby are not put at risk.

 If you are entitled to maternity leave you can take up to 52 weeks off if you choose.
 You’ll get 90% of your weekly wage before tax for the first six weeks and then for 33 weeks you will get 90% of your weekly wage or £140.98 (you get the lower amount).
-After that any leave, you take between 39 weeks and 52 weeks is unpaid, but you can still have this time at home.
+After that any leave, you take between 39 weeks and 52 weeks is unpaid.
+However you can still have this time at home.

 When you get back to work your terms and conditions should be the same as they were before you became pregnant.
 If for example, you took 26 weeks ordinary maternity leave you should walk straight back into your job as it was before.
 If you took more than 26 weeks off you should return to work with a similar job.